 - Failing to consider underlying psychological causes in older children/adults who present with non-food-related foreign body ingestion.

-- It is difficult to prevent toddlers from examining things with their mouths, but basic home-safety measures, such as cupboard catches, and vigilance about leaving objects within children's reach, are helpful
+- It is difficult to prevent toddlers from examining things with their mouths.
+However, basic home-safety measures, such as cupboard catches and vigilance about not leaving objects within children's reach, are helpful.

 - Discussion with the parents of children who have swallowed foreign bodies is recommended to prevent repetition in the same child or siblings.